 The 1926 far 6 is the “King of Canadian Nickels.”
 Two versions of the 1926 5 cent coin exist and what sets them apart has to do with the position of the number “6” in relation to the maple leaf above it.
 The more common type is referred to as the “near 6” because the number 6 is nearly touching the maple leaf.
 With the so-called “far 6” version the number 6 is farther away from the maple leaf.
 It is quite rare and low end examples can fetch a few hundred bucks and high end mint state examples can sell for as much as $10,000!

 1951 High Relief

 2 varieties of the 1951 12-sided, steel beaver nickel were made.
 The vast majority of them were of the “low relief” variety and a small number of “high relief” coins were struck by mistake.
-The easiest way to differentiate between the two varieties is by looking closely at the letter “A” in “GRATIA” on the back of the nickel.
+The easiest way to differentiate between the two varieties is by looking closely at the letter “A” in “GRATIA” on the obverse side of the nickel.
 If the “A” points to a rim denticle, then it is the high relief variety and could be worth several thousands of dollars depending on its condition.

 1953 No Shoulder Fold (NSF) Near Maple Leaf

 In 1953 there were 2 types of obverse (monarch side of coin) and 2 types of reverse (beaver side) varieties for the 12-sided, steel beaver nickel.
 For the obverse, the distinguishing feature here is that on a high relief version, there is “no shoulder fold” visible on the Queen’s gown.
 The mint corrected this by introducing a low relief “shoulder fold” version that same year.
 The easiest way to tell the two versions apart is by looking at the lettering in the “DEI” in DEI GRATIA on the back.
 If the letters “E” and “I” are flared, then it is the NSF variety.
 If those letters appear straight, then it is the SF variety.